DevSilv/DevSilv.github.io/_posts/2018/09/01/2018-09-01-a-thought-about-gothic-3-bugs-and-defects.md

 7. **when the nameless hero (or any character?) goes over the embers or the fireplace, the health is not lost.**

-8. **the bodies of killed characters do not disappear from people's and orcs' houses and camps.** maybe animals and creatures should not remove it, but people and orcs should.
+8. **the bodies of killed characters do not disappear from people's and orcs' houses and camps.** maybe creatures should not remove it, but people and orcs should.

 9. **when you attack a character from a group of people or orcs, the rest of the group sometimes do not react.** of course, it is very helpful in the attack – it lets you draw a character away and fight alone. i think that it might be just an assumption of the game.

+10. **when attacked from a certain direction/side, characters sometimes do not move – that is, with their normal moving.** it is uncertain for me if this is a defect to describe. maybe it is just the result of animals position against obstacles – and it is more or less clear for me that the positions are hard to predict.

+11. **when attacked, characters sometimes move through obstacles – that is, slide over the surface.** this bug is related with the defect about characters not moving when attacked.

+12. **the skill 'large weapons' in polish translation has two different names: sometimes just 'large weapons', and sometimes (loosely translated) 'fighting axe skill'.**

+13. **when a characters got hit by a friend character, they start to fight with each other.** it is uncertain for me if this is a bug or defect. maybe it is a game assumption to make it more real. on the other hand, i do not know whether such a fight ends with death, or just with stealing.

+14. **you can switch a weapon for the crossbow, but not in reverse.**

 ### B. visual bugs and defects

 1. **in a house in vengard the nameless hero has to go through an alchemist's bench when you click on it trying to make a potion and he stays on the wrong side of it.** in a "normal moving" the bug does not exist (he cannot go through this bench).

+## other observations

+1. **i do not understand why the tasks are getting done even if i had not got them.** for example, after 'liberating nordmar' (killing orks from 5 camps), the five 'liberate nordmar!' tasks are done, even if i did not got them, because i did not complete 'the power of the ancestors' task (if i did, they would be given to me by kerth).

 ## sources